Tutorials

 Magenta (RGB 255,0,255) closed lines are engraved as flat

-Please note: unrecognized colors and layer names are automatically read as 'cutting'.
-These lines appear blue in the preview.
+Note that unrecognized colors and layer names are automatically read in as 'cuts'.
+These lines are shown in blue in the preview.

-In order to be able to export the lines with a color, it is important in which layers the objects are located (see the drawing rules ).
+To export the lines with a color , it is important in which layers the objects are in (see the drawing rules).

-• Draw according to the drawing rules in the correct layers:
+• Draw according to the drawing rules in the appropriate layers:

-Place engraving areas in the 'surface engraving' layer
+Put engraving faces in the 'plane engraving' layer

-Put all lines and 'faces' that do not need to be cut or engraved in the 'ignore' layer
+Put all lines and 'faces' that should not be cut or engraved in the 'ignore' layer

 • Text must be converted to lines before it can be cut or engraved.

-To display the colors of the lines from the different layers with the correct color, you will have to adjust the display settings in 'Styles'.
-A Style has already been created in the SketchUp template with the correct settings called 'Laser Cutting'.
+To display the colors of the lines from the different layers with the correct color , you will need to adjust the display settings under 'Styles'.
+In the SketchUp template, a Style has already been created with the appropriate settings called 'Laser Cut'.

 • Go to Window > Styles